KristianWB/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Healthy food with a conscience
-image: /img/home-jumbotron.jpg
+image: /img/high-cost-of-fruit-and-vegetables-linked-to-higher-body-fat-in-young-children-study.jpg
-heading: Great coffee with a conscience
+heading: Great Food with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support sustainable farming while enjoying a meal
 mainpitch:
-  title: Why Kaldi
+  title: Why Vegetables and healthy food
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    Vegan and balanced nutrition, is all about staying fit for living out your goals...
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png